 First, grab some empty water bottles and took the labels off.
 Then, use a nail polish remover pad to remove the rest of the label.

 Finally, run the bottle under hot water and used dish soap and a sponge to remove any sticky residue.

 Next, take a variety of different red, white, and blue materials to fill the bottles.
 Tissue paper squares work well because they cling to the sides of the bottle.
 Cotton balls felt or beads are some other materials you can use.

 Next, put foil stars on the outside of the bottle.

 To play the game, line up the bottles on a table.
 Then, give the kids a hose with a sprayer on it (turn it to jet).

 Have kids stand behind a designated line and allow them to knock down the bottles with the spray.
 To have kids compete against each other, you could also use a soaker-type squirt toy for them to use to knock down the bottles.
 Whoever knocks down the bottles first wins.

 This game needs to be supervised with great care.

-Each team will display their fireworks show and viewers will vote on the best one.
-The host will buy a decent to an exceptional array of fireworks, and the winning team will earn the right to put them together into the grand finale.
+Each team will display its fireworks show and viewers will vote on the best one.
+The host will buy an array of fireworks, and the winning team will earn the right to put them together into the grand finale.